PreMiD/Activities/docs/v1/api/presence-data.md

 presenceData.largeImageText = 'Season 2, Episode 5'
 ```

 The important part is the pattern: any word, followed by a space, followed by a digit, followed by a comma and space, followed by another digit.
-While you can use "Season 2, Episode 5" as shown above, the actual word doesn't matter - Discord only looks for the pattern and will convert it to "S2E5" format in the display.
+While you can use "Season 2, Episode 5" as shown above, the actual word doesn't matter - Discord automatically detects this pattern and converts it to "S2E5" format in the display.

 This special formatting only works when the activity type is set to `ActivityType.Watching`.